-If you're looking for small kitchen ideas that are inspiring but realistic we are here to help!
-We love a Pinterest-worthy spacious, light-filled, as big as the whole of the downstairs of our home, kitchen but we get they aren't the reality for most of us.
-But don't worry because we have loads of ways to help you create your dream space with these fab ideas for tiny kitchens.
+If you're looking for small kitchen ideas that are inspiring but actually realistic we are here to help.
+Don's get us wrong, we love a Pinterest-worthy spacious, light-filled, as big as the whole of the downstairs of our home, kitchen as much as the next person, but they aren't the reality for most of us.
+But don't worry because we have loads of ways to help you create your dream space with these fab ideas for small kitchens.

 1. Be savvy with storage in a small kitchen